Cyber-Syntax/WallpaperChanger/README.md

 If it is sunday , script will change my wallpaper to my day off wallpapers.

 # Requirements
+- `swaybg` need to be installed if you are using wayland
+    - Debian
+        - `sudo apt install swaybg`
+    - Arch
+        - `sudo pacman -S swaybg`
+    - Fedora
+        - `sudo dnf install swaybg`

 - `feh` need to be installed
     - Debian
         - `sudo apt install feh`